BatchLabs/Batch-React-Native-Plugin/README.md

 # React Native architecture
 Batch ships a TurboModule implementation for the React Native New Architecture.
-The legacy bridge is still bundled for compatibility but is now deprecated and will be removed in a future release.
-Enable the New Architecture to keep receiving updates.
+Starting with v12.0.0, the legacy bridge has been removed and the plugin now requires the New Architecture to be enabled.

 You may also find this guide useful to review after integration to make sure you're ready to go live: [How can I test the integration on iOS?](https://help.batch.com/en/articles/2669866-how-can-i-test-the-integration-on-ios) / [How can I test the integration on Android?](https://help.batch.com/en/articles/2672749-how-can-i-test-the-integration-on-android)